Skip to main content

 Connection timeout for incoming requests

-To specify the connection timeout for incoming requests to the load balancer, add the annotation to the Gateway object manifest:
+To specify the connection timeout for incoming requests to the load balancer, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/timeout-client-data: "<value>"